pakkinlau/pakkinlau/README.md

 - I am Pak Kin LAU, an enthusiast deeply involved in creating programming products that bring to life the conceptualization of knowledge schema, representation, and modeling.

 ---
-## 🏘Featured Packages
+## 🏘Open source Packages
-Here's a glimpse into the projects I'm currently working on, categorized based on their development stage:
+While my closed source projects are not listed here, here's a glimpse into the projects I'm currently working on, categorized based on their development stage:
 (Classifications: Design Stage / Development Stage / Testing Stage / Deployment Stage / Maintenance  Stage)

 ### Status: Deployment Stage 🐲